Earth Overshoot Day 2017 Is Here, Humans Have Used All The Planet’s Natural Resources

 — Footprint Network (@EndOvershoot) July 13, 2017

-The Earth Overshoot Day project also breaks down how individual countries are overusing ecological resources, with the world’s most industrialized consuming the most.
+The Earth Overshoot Day project also breaks down how individual countries are overusing ecological resources, with the world’s most industrialized nations consuming the most.
 The No. 1 spot is taken by Australia, while the United States follows close behind.

 How many Earths would we need if everyone in the world lived the average lifestyle in your country? https://t.co/p2guqBNBJo #movethedate pic.twitter.com/jMWmc4AbY2